kabust/NoFluffJobs-Data-Analysis/README.md

 ## Introduction
 Project consists of two parts: [Scraping](#scraping-process) and [Data Analysis](#data-analysis).
-I've analyzed Polish region of NoFluffJobs and all information is related to Python vacancies in Poland.
+I've analyzed Polish region of NoFluffJobs and all information is related to vacancies in Poland.
 If you want to try it yourself and get the most up-to-date analysis, go to the [instructions](#how-to-run-locally).

 ## Used technologies